 “Students need to think about themselves and their career in a more entrepreneurial way, a self-directed, individualized way,” says Kenneth Foster, the department’s director.
 They need to keep up with a “radically changing and changed world.”
 The ARTL program, he adds, helps students consider what makes them happy and what they can do with their career.

-Though still in its inaugural year, Arts Leadership is also available now as an area of emphasis in USC’s two-year Master of Public Administration program.
+Arts Leadership is also available now as an area of emphasis in USC’s two-year Master of Public Administration program.
 Foster anticipates additional MA degrees with an Arts Leadership emphasis will be developed in other schools in the coming years.

 At the University of the Pacific Conservatory of Music, students in the Music Management program focus specifically on the various aspects of music industry, including fundamental marketing, finance, recording, and legal knowledge.
 Since its founding in 1982, the Music Management program has evolved to include classes in performing arts management, music products, and running a student record label.